Why Do I Hear Voices In My Head? How To Receive Mental Health Support

 Medically reviewed by Julie Dodson, MA, LCSW

-Updated October 18, 2024by BetterHelp Editorial Team
+Updated April 15th, 2026 by BetterHelp Editorial Team

 Experiencing voices in your head can be alarming and scary, and it might leave you wondering what is happening.
 If you hear voices in your head, whether they concern you or not, it may help to learn more about the potential causes of these voices and how to reach out for support.
+Understanding voices in your head and what they mean can bring clarity and help you explore any necessary treatment options, such as therapy or medical help.

 Why do I hear voices in my head?

-Hearing voices in your head or when no one is speaking may also be due to auditory hallucinations.
+Hearing voices talking in your head when no one is speaking may also be due to auditory hallucinations.
 You're not alone if you experience these, as 5% to 28% of US adults have experienced auditory hallucinations.

 In an article comparing auditory hallucinations across different mental illnesses, Sommer, Koops, and Blom note, "If social or occupational functioning is undiminished, (auditory) hallucinations may not be part of any disorder or syndrome."
-In their study, they concluded that for different diagnoses, significant clues would be the absence or presence of visual hallucinations and comorbid symptoms such as:
+In their study, they concluded that for different diagnoses, significant clues would be the absence or presence of visual hallucinations and other symptoms such as:

 • Delusions